microsoft/BotFramework-WebChat/test/README.md

 > * Always __"npm run build-test"__ to build test framework prior any testing processes.
 > * Keep in mind that if mock server and [Nightmare.js](http://www.Nightmare.js.org/) / [Mocha.js](https://mochajs.org/) tests are both running separately, the mock server will occupied one terminal (process), tests will run from another terminal (process).
 If mock server is interrupted, closed, killed, or force closed, the tests will fail intermediately.
-> * Although __"npm run build-test-watch"__ will monitor file-system changes to perform automatic rebuilds, but watch system will also occupid a process thread on it's own.
+> * Although __"npm run build-test-watch"__ will monitor file-system changes to perform automatic rebuilds, but watch system will also occupied a process thread on its own.
 > * While running [Nightmare.js](http://www.Nightmare.js.org/), press Ctrl + C a couple of times to cancel it at any time during the process.

 ## Quick hands-on example